ethanneff/playground-react-native/docs/PLANNING.md

 - [ ] catch global errors
 - [ ] make redux clean
-- [ ] update dependenices with new redux tools
 - [ ] use evernote to make example data structure of checklist and actionables

 ## Top 3